 - Instead of feeling sorry for us, start fighting for us!
 Because ableism is rampant and much of the world has not been structured both ideologically and physically for people like us, it is so incredibly common for disabled people to internalize blame.
 But there is nothing inherently “wrong” with our bodies.
 Rather, people must join us in rejecting hegemonic standards of what it means to have a “healthy” or “productive” body.
 Join an organizing effort today: Fight for disability rights!

-More articles in WMC FBomb by Tag: Activism and advocacy, Gender bias, Equality, Identity, News, Discrimination
+More articles by Tag: Activism and advocacy, Gender bias, Equality, Identity, News, Discrimination